-Lauren Lee [00:04:18] So did you wake up in the morning and then work on the farm?
+Lauren Lee [00:04:18] So did you wake up in the morning and then worked on the farm or—?

-Celestine Beasley [00:04:19] No. It's a certain time of year that you would, you'd be farming.
-Our school started in October, and it would end around the last of April, middle of April, so it wasn’t no farming at that particular time.
+Celestine Beasley [00:04:23] No, it’s a certain time of year that you’d be farming.
+Our school started in October, and it was in—around the last April, middle of April, so it wasn’t no farming at that particular time.
 You would plant everything later.

 Lauren Lee [00:04:44] So it was only October to April?

 Lauren Lee [00:04:47] And what do you remember about going to school?

 Celestine Beasley [00:04:51] Well, I remember we had to walk to school.
 It was—we lived a mile from school.
 We would walk every morning.
 We’d have to be at school at eight thirty, and we were there until three thirty.

 Lauren Lee [00:05:11] Was that—was it an integrated school?